seyfdall/laplace-spread-conjecture/README.md

 # Laplace-Spread-Conjecture
 This Repository is designed to numerically test and visualize ideas for alternate paths to proving the Laplacian Spread Conjecture and stronger conjectures as well
 (see https://arxiv.org/abs/2201.04225 for the motivation behind this project).
 It utilizes Sagemath based in Python for graph generation and MPI to parallelize numerical tests.
+Other current papers of interest that may help include: https://journals.uwyo.edu/index.php/ela/article/view/29/29.

 ## Table of Contents
 - [Installation](#installation)